 Home care is care that allows a person with special needs to stay in their home.
 It might be for people who are getting older (aging in place).
-It could also be for people who are chronically ill, recovering from surgery, or disabled.
-Home care services include
+It could also be for people who are chronically ill, recovering from surgery, or have a disability.
+Home care services include:

 - Personal care, such as help with bathing, washing your hair, or getting dressed

 - Household chores, such as cleaning, yard work, and laundry

 - Cooking for you in your home or delivering meals to you